SevketYALCIN/personal-homepage/README.md

 # personal-homepage

-Homepage/Portfolio website using React, Typescript and Express for server side rendering.
+Homepage website using Create-React-App with Typescript and Less.